Our short course in International Law examines the broad range of legal issues on an international level, known as public international law.

-The course is ideal for anyone looking to develop their knowledge within the fascinating area of international law, either for their job as for their own general knowledge.
+The International Law course is ideal if you're looking to develop your knowledge within the fascinating area of international law, either to help you within the workplace or for your own general knowledge.